chu-andrew/Keep-Talking-VR-1.0/README.md

 2. Make sure your headset is compatible with SteamVR

 Use the bomb defusal manual in this project to defuse the modules in the game.

+There is also a demo video of the game showing how the game works in VR.